charlieoneill11/probes/README.md

 >   * Create 2-3 manual test cases for some concepts to better understand what works
 >   * The ultimate goal is to maximise true positives while minimising false positives and negatives

+> ## 🔄 Recent Updates (Wednesday 5th March 2025)
+>
+> Additional improvements to the probe training process:
+>
+> * **Artificial positive examples**: Now creating additional positive examples by appending positive examples to the general negative examples (note that "general negative examples" are still medicine-related, despite the potentially confusing name)
+>
+> * **Fixed visualization bug**: Corrected a small bug in the visualization code in the notebook that was affecting how probe activations were displayed
+>
+> * **Next steps**:
+>   * What's the best mix of new artificial positive examples and hard negative mining?
+Can we append positive examples to the mined (medicine-unrelated) negatives as well as what I'm currently doing?
+>   * Compare probe performance with and without this augmentation technique

 ## Interview Objectives

 Your task is to improve the probe training process so that: